iMiiTH/REST-System-Stat-Broadcaster/README.md

 ### Deployment

-The application is built as a jar.
-It has a built-in Jetty server and all required files for the Sigar API, so it *should* work on all platforms specified [here](https://support.hyperic.com/display/SIGAR/Home#Home-binaries).
+The application is built as a fat jar, with all dependencies included.
+When executing the jar, a lib directory will be made in the directory which is where the application will write the necessary library files required to interact with the system.
+This will take a while on your first run, but every subsequent run will reuse the files allowing for a near instant startup time.

 ### API Usage

-//Todo
+Data can be fetched via simple GET requests.
+The data returned is in XML format.
+A full reference of routes can be found in the wiki, eventually.

 ## Dependencies